Hyperspectral Machine Vision

 Do you sell turnkey machine vision solutions for factory lines?

-lines because machine vision installations require some level of customization.
+into factory lines, as machine vision installations generally require some

 Which hyperspectral camera do I need for my application?